cal-itp/staff-bios/caltrans/data-digital-services/katrina_kaiser.md

 I would rather take a little time to thoughtfully write ideas than come up with things on the fly.
 If the words in my sentences come out in the wrong order and something is confusing, please also let me know.

-I prefer feedback verbally or in writing, and delivered 1:1.
+I prefer feedback verbally or in writing, and delivered 1:1 or in small groups.
 Please give me specific actions to take for improvement.